-The team structure is currently being reviewed by officers in regard its appropriateness for the efficient administration of the new scheme.
+The team structure is currently under review by officers in regard its appropriateness for the efficient administration of the scheme.
 This review is being informed by impending national policy development and significantly, the impact of new scheme provisions on the volume and type of casework.

 The fund continues to strive for improved efficiency through appropriate use of information technology.
-However the primary focus during the year was to actively engage with our key supplier, Heywood, in ensuring that the pensions administration and pensioner payroll system received the required software and benefit calculation updates to deliver the new scheme from 1 April 2014.
+However the primary focus during the year was to actively engage with our key supplier, Heywood, in ensuring that the pension administration and pensioner payroll system received the required software and benefit calculation updates to continue to deliver the new 2014 scheme.

 This proved to be a significant challenge for the supplier due to the timeline of legislation, clarifications and national guidance.
-Due to the late publication of the LGPS (Transitional Provisions, Savings and Amendment Regulation 2014) on 10 March, these legislative changes could not be completely implemented by 1 April 2014, leading to many manual calculations.
 A great deal of work has been undertaken to bring literature, practices and website up to date.